 Loading...

 Creative producer: Jiří Hajdyla

-Project partners: Hellerau – European Center for the Arts, Štúdio Tanca Banská Bystrica, Nová Síť / Art-in-res, 4 + 4 Days in Motion, Co.labs, Venuše ve Švehlovce, Moving Station, Nowy Teatr Warsaw.
+Project partners: Hellerau – European Centre for the Arts, Theatre Štúdio Tanca Banská Bystrica, Nová Síť / Art-in-res, 4+4 Days in Motion festival, Co.labs, Venuše ve Švehlovce, Moving Station, Nowy Teatr Warsaw.

-The project is realized with financial support from the Ministry of Culture, the City of Prague, the City of Brno, the State Fund for Culture, the National Recovery Plan, and the European Union.
+The project is supported by the Ministry of Culture of the Czech Republic, the City of Prague, the City of Brno, the State Fund for Culture, the National Recovery Plan, and the European Union.

+Loading...